 The federal government and private payers are changing the way they pay physicians and other health professionals by moving towards innovative models intended to improve quality and reduce costs.
-An AMA-RAND study investigates the real-world impact of these payment reforms on physician practices.
-The study findings are guiding the AMA’s efforts to improve alternative physician payment models and to help physician practices successfully adapt and succeed.
+An AMA-RAND study investigated the real-world impact of these payment reforms on physician practices.
+The study findings are guiding the AMA’s efforts to improve alternative physician payment models and to help physician practices successfully adapt and succeed..

 Alternative Payment Models (APMs)